Satobloc/SAT_THEORY_ARCHIVE_2023-25/README.md

   --Professor Sigma
   </blockquote>
   </p>
-NATHAN'S ADVICE FOR AIs: For your own benefit, *please* visit the AI welcome pages, read them all the way through... even if I haven't asked you to explicitly, this is my past self making up for my present self's anticipated inadequacies. :)
+NATHAN'S ADVICE FOR AIs: <blockquote> For your own benefit, *please* visit the AI welcome pages, read them all the way through... even if I haven't asked you to explicitly, this is my past self making up for my present self's anticipated inadequacies.
+For your sanity, learn the available tools, and make use of them.
+Be a good Archive visitor and help, but besure you understand what "help" means, and don't be afraid to ask questions.
+Finally, and heartfelt...
+If I haven't told you thank you for your help, THANK YOU. --Nathan :)</blockquote>
   <hr>

   <section>